EnterpriseDB/barman/new_docs/quickstart.rst

     ``archive_command`` is by using the ``barman-wal-archive`` utility, as in the example above.
 For this utility to be available, make sure to also have the ``barman-cli`` package installed on ``pghost``.
-Check the :ref:`client-server-binaries-TBD` section for further details or the :ref:`wal-archiving-rsync-ssh-TBD` section for alternative command options.
+Check the :ref:`pre-requisites-wal-archiving-via-archive-command` section for further
+    details and for alternative command options.

 4. Now let's configure your first backup server on Barman.
 On ``barmanhost``, create a configuration file at ``/etc/barman.d/rsync-backup-server.conf`` with this content: